eviweb/shunit2-support/README.md

 ### generate a test suite runner under _./tests_ directory
 run `sshunit2 -s`

+> _Please note that the current directory must be your project directory_

 ### update old unit test and test suite files with new version templates
 run `sshunit2 -U file_or_dir`